Spring Cleaning Your Marketing

 Technological advancements in marketing continue to evolve at an alarming pace and in doing so the marketers’ armoury has grown.
 Social media is old news but maintains momentum and continues (rightly so) to play a key role in most businesses marketing strategies.
 Marketing automation tools such as Hootsuite and Buffer are worth a look as they enable you to plan your social media content, scheduling activity in advance saving the daily brain straining.

-Data Protection came to the forefront of our attention last year with the rollout of the General Data Protection Regulation (GDPR).
+Data Protection came to the forefront of our attention in recent years with the rollout of the General Data Protection Regulation (GDPR).
 At the same time, we saw consumer trust decline following a series of major data breaches by globally renowned brands.
-In the wake of this we must do all we can to ensure our processes collect our customers’ data responsibly and store it safely and securely.
-Consumer trust is of paramount importance and cannot be under estimated.
+In the wake of this, we must do all we can to ensure our processes collect our customers’ data responsibly and store it safely and securely.
+Consumer trust is of paramount importance and cannot be underestimated.

 Last but by no means least consider your ‘Content’!
 To a small business ‘Cash is King’ but in marketing ‘Content is King’!
 Marketing efforts rely heavily on all types of content for website news, social media, email marketing, pr … you name it whatever activities you have planned they will inevitably require content.
 Consider what resources you have available to you – is it of interest to your audience and if it is how it can be used or ‘repurposed’ for your marketing?